Lee Hae-chan: Minister of Education (1998–1999)

-Prime Minister of South Korea
+Prime Minister of South Korea (2004–2006)

-He was nominated by President Roh Moo-hyun for the office of Prime Minister of South Korea on 28 July 2004, and was approved by the National Assembly on 29 July.
+Following the acquittal of Roh by the Constitutional Court after his impeachment by the National Assembly, and the victory of the Uri Party in the 2004 National Assembly elections, Lee was nominated by President Roh for the office of Prime Minister of South Korea on 28 July 2004, and was approved by the National Assembly on 29 July.
 He took office on 30 July.

 His nomination as prime minister was met with some resistance due to his record as minister of education, which many considered a failure.
-After taking office, however, Lee has proved an able prime minister, being described by some as the most powerful prime minister South Korea had seen.
+After taking office, however, Lee proved an able prime minister, being described by some as the most powerful prime minister South Korea had seen.
+The president focused on long-term strategic leadership while Lee took full command of state administration and policy implementation.
+By coordinating ministries and driving complex decisions to closure, Lee effectively popularized the concept of a powerhouse prime minister or "silse chongri" in Korean.

+Lee was often regarded as uncompromising, and his blunt nature and confrontations with the opposition earned him the nickname as "Blunt Haechan" and "Scolding Prime Minister", but his directness was often seen as another facet of decisiveness and responsible politics.
+On one occasion, he warned that history would move backward if the conservative Grand National Party returned to power.

+Lee led the Roh administration's drive for a new administrative capital in Sejong City.
+Even after the Constitutional Court struck down the original relocation plan in October 2004, Lee pushed forward an alternative in the form of an administrative-centered city, refusing to let the project stall.

+Lee's premiership also saw the resolution of 20 year long debate over the siting of a nuclear waste repository.
+Under Lee's leadership, the government finalized Gyeongju as the site of the Wolseong Low- and Intermediate-Level Radioactive Waste Disposal Center in November 2005, an outcome widely seen as a rare instance of decisive closure on a long-frozen national dispute.

-Golf-game scandal
+Golf-game scandal and resignation

 On 1 March 2006, the Korean Railroad Workers Union and Seoul Subway Union went on strike.
 The strike of railroad and subway unions at the same time proved to be a fatal blow to the nation's economic activity, especially Seoul area, where traffic heavily depended on subway, which was controlled by the two unions.
-Prime Minister Lee was supposed to command the situation and mediate the strike; however, he was playing golf at Busan area with local businessmen, and this caused outrage among Korean people against Lee for not taking care of the government and people.
+Prime Minister Lee was supposed to command the situation and mediate the strike; however, he was playing golf at Busan area with local businessmen, and this caused outrage among Koreans against Lee for not taking care of the government and people.
+Lee resigned as Prime Minister.

+2007 presidential bid

+Lee ran for the nomination of the Grand Unified Democratic New Party for the 2007 South Korean presidential election, emerging in third place of the party primary.